jbgomes/single-stage-amplifiers-design/README.md

 # Single-Stage Amplifiers Design
 In this report, the design of single-stage amplifiers is found: common-source, common-gate, source followers and cascode.
 The design was developed using the $g_m/I_d$ method, which is organized in the spreadsheet.
-The simulation results can be viewed below and in the images.
+The simulation results can be viewed in the images below.

 ## Common-source with resistive load